ErrorTzy/writings/papers/PhDApps/Draft_2.md

 Let me explain where my argument lead us.
 The direct positive conclusion from the *Strong Principle of Sanity* require us to take mental and mental-physical causation to be *really out there*.
 And through *utilizing* interventionist's formal language, we can talk about physical causation.
 But it is not required for us to *adopt* this language and say physical causation is really out there.
 Indeed, what I am claiming is compatible with a deflationary view about physical causation, but not mental-physical or mental causation.

-#### Fundamentality
+### Vertical Building

 Finally, it's time to go back to where I started: fundamentality.
-The reason why I spent so much time on the interventionist account is that, it has a very important feature that I need to establish fundamentality: It ensures the *asymmetry*.
+The reason I spent so much time on the interventionist account is that, it has a very important feature that I need to establish fundamentality: unlike Lewis-style possible world semantics, SEM ensures the *asymmetry*.

-In the most basic counterfactual analysis of causation, A actually causes B if (1) A and B both occur in the actual world; and (2) if A had not occurred, then B would not have occurred.
-On Lewis-style possible-world semantics, (2) is true if, in the closest worlds to the actual world where A does not occur, B also does not occur.
-However, this semantics does not rule out symmetry.
-If, in the closest worlds where B does not occur, A also does not occur, we would conclude that B actually causes A. Setting aside the possibility of cyclic causation, causation should be asymmetric.
-Yet there is no straightforward way to modify Lewis-style possible-world semantics to guarantee this asymmetry.

-By contrast, in interventionist semantics (setting aside cyclic models), the asymmetry is ensured.
-Let us illustrate with the toy model $M = \{\{A\}, \{B\}, \{B = A\}\}$ and the actual assignment $u(A) = 1$.
-The counterfactual "if A had not occurred, then B would not have occurred" is true because, given $u$, the value of $B$ in $M_{A=0}$ is 0.
-But the counterfactual "if $B$ had not occurred, then $A$ would not have occurred" is false because, given $u$, the value of $A$ in $M_{B=0}$ is 1.
-In other words, so long as the model is acyclic, the asymmetry is ensured by design.

-Is this circular?
-It seems that the structural equation $B = A$ in $M$ already presupposes this asymmetry.
+Is this asymmetry circular?
+It seems that structural equations already presupposes asymmetry.
 If the reason we treat $M$ as an appropriate causal model is that, we presuppose that $A$ causes $B$, then it is circular.
 However, structural equations can be discovered empirically via intervention tests.
 For example, to test whether $B = A$, we can intervene on $A$ and observe how the value of $B$ changes.
 Therefore, the world can teach us whether is an appropriate model, without circularity.
 And given that *the Strong Principle of Sanity* ensures the semantic invariance of intervention, we do not need to worry about a strange creature who interpret it differently.

 Now, recall my problem for Bennett's account of fundamentality: for any mutually necessitating relations, we were unable to privilege a direction for asymmetry.
 Bennett used the generative constraint to ensure the direction, but this constraint is framework dependent.
 Therefore, it does not ensure the invariance of the privilege.